OfficeDev/teams-toolkit/README.md

 Teams Toolkit collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [Privacy Statement](https://privacy.microsoft.com/privacystatement) and [Data Collection Notice](https://docs.opensource.microsoft.com/content/releasing/telemetry.html) to learn more.
 Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

-## Reporting security issues and bugs
+## Feedback

+[Log an issue](https://github.com/OfficeDev/TeamsFx/issues/new?assignees=&labels=&template=bug_report.md&title=) or [request a feature](https://github.com/OfficeDev/TeamsFx/issues/new?assignees=&labels=&template=feature_request.md&title=) to us on GitHub.

-Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) secure@microsoft.com.
+Report security issues and bugs privately, via email, to the Microsoft Security Response Center (MSRC) secure@microsoft.com.
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/msrc/faqs-report-an-issue?rtc=1).

 ## Trademarks